 Charting and Diagnostic Services

 During your routine dental checkups, Dr. Herman will measure the pockets in between your gums and teeth.
 Your dentist in Denver will take these measurements and compare them to your numbers from a previous appointment.
 This is a great way to track the health of your gums.
-If we notice that the depth of your pockets are starting to increase, we may recommend scaling and root planing.
+If we notice that the depth of your pockets is starting to increase, we may recommend scaling and root planning.

 Scaling and Root Planing